Budibase/website/content/blog/ai-forms/index.md

 ### Dynamic form generation within agentic workflows

-The last configuration of AI forms we need to understand involves enabling autonomous AI systems to output forms independently, when they determine that this is needed to progress a workflow.
+The last configuration of AI forms we need to understand involves enabling autonomous AI systems to create a form independently, when they determine that this is needed to progress a workflow.

 This requires a few distinct capabilities.
 Firstly, we’ll need to expose the ability to output forms in a relevant platform to our system, using an MCP server or an API request as a callable function.
 We’ll also need to provide the system with context as to how and when this can be executed.